Swiss bank Wegelin to close after guilty plea

 The case is U.S. v.
 Wegelin & Co et al, U.S. District Court, Southern District of New York, No. 12-cr-00002.

-(Additional reporting by Martin De Sa‘Pinto in Zurich; Editing by John Wallace, Steve Orlofsky and Peter Cooney)
+Additional reporting by Martin De Sa'Pinto in Zurich; Editing by Martha Graybow, John Wallace and Steve Orlofsky

-This story was corrected to fix the spelling of Swiss bank to Raiffeisen from Raiffesen in the fourteenth paragraph